ArathyAvinash/EnBCDet/README.md

 names: ['class1', 'class2']

 # Train the model
-python train.py --img 640 --batch 16 --epochs 50 --data data/custom.yaml --weights yolov5s.pt --device 0
+python train.py --img 640 --batch 16 --epochs 50 --data data/custom.yaml --self_supervised_weights weightfile.pt --device 0

+# Key Considerations
+✅ Backbone Compatibility: If your self-supervised model uses a different backbone than YOLO’s, modify YOLO’s model.yaml to match.
+✅ Transfer Learning: Fine-tune the model by freezing the backbone initially and unfreezing later for full training.

 # Exporting the Model
 Converting to ther formats